Skip advert

 Ford infotainment systems have come on leaps and bounds in recent years, although in some areas, such as loading times, they still can’t quite live with the best around.
 The latest SYNC system in the Capri is among the manufacturer’s better attempts.

-The large 14.6-inch portrait-orientated touchscreen means that all of the important features can occupy the display at the same time, so switching between modes is easy.
+The large 14.6-inch portrait-oriented touchscreen means that all of the important features can occupy the display at the same time, so switching between modes is easy.
 Some functions, such as configuring the Capri’s various driver-assist systems and changing driving modes are more fiddly than they should be, though.

 We have tested the Capri with the upgraded 10-speaker B&O sound system.
-We’ve found that at the more affordable end of the market, Ford’s B&O set-ups are among the clearest and punchiest around, and true to form the Capri’s audio is a cut above most of the alternatives at this price level.
+We’ve found that at the more affordable end of the market, Ford’s B&O set-ups are among the clearest and punchiest around, and true to form, the Capri’s audio is a cut above most of the alternatives at this price level.

 Advertisement - Article continues below